// Project

 This Website —

-Built Collaboratively with AI
+Built Collaboratively

 A personal site covering portfolio, blog, resume, and an AI chat assistant — designed, built, iterated, and deployed entirely through conversation with Claude.